Course Outline

 • Implement a mobile DevOps strategy

-• Apply infrastructure and configuration as code principles
+• Apply infrastructure and configuration as code principles.

 • Deploy and manage infrastructure using Microsoft automation technologies such as ARM templates, PowerShell, and Azure CLI